 - A clear process is part of what you're buying: the value often shows up during volatile markets, when discipline matters more than predictions.

-This is common among RIAs.
-You pay a percentage of the assets the advisor manages.
-A typical consumer reference point is around 1% as a starting range, with fees often tiering down as assets grow.
-The advisor’s compensation generally rises and falls with your portfolio value, and the fee often includes ongoing monitoring, rebalancing, and reporting.
-On the other hand, it can feel expensive at higher asset levels if your situation is simple, and some people prefer paying directly for planning rather than paying a percentage.
+The advisor’s compensation generally rises and falls with your portfolio value, which can align interests over time.
+The fee usually includes ongoing monitoring, rebalancing, and reporting.
+The tradeoff is that AUM fees can feel expensive at higher asset levels if your situation is simple, and some people prefer paying directly for planning rather than as a percentage.

 2. Flat Fee or Subscription